| Real Name | Leslie H. Wexner |

 - ^ Orden, Erica; Scannell, Kara (August 12, 2019).
 "After Jeffrey Epstein's death, prosecutors examine his inner circle".
 CNN.
 Retrieved 2019-08-12.

-- ^ Angermiller, Michele Amabile (August 9, 2022).
+- ^ a b Angermiller, Michele Amabile (August 9, 2022).
 "TikTok Artist Jax Calls Out Victoria's Secret for 'Making Money Off of Girls Like Me' in Hot 100-Charting Single".
 Variety.

 - ^ King, Ashley (August 18, 2022).
 "Jax Draws Millions of TikTok Views While Responding to Victoria's Secret CEO".
 Digital Music News.